barryclark/jekyll-now/_posts/test.md

 title: Getting Started with Machine Learning
 published: true
 ---
-This is a short overview of information that I've found to get you started learning the ins and outs of Machine Learning and everything around it.
+This post is a short overview of the information that I've found to get you started learning the ins and outs of Machine Learning and everything around it.
 "... if you think you're kind of late to the to the party with machine learning I assure you, you're not" **- [sentdex](https://www.youtube.com/user/sentdex/about)**.

 ### Who's this for